globat-network/globat-network.github.io/src/content/about/mission.md

-To accelerate bat conservation and research through open, inclusive, and effective collaboration.
-We empower teams worldwide by co-developing and openly sharing high-quality, open-source AI tools, data standards, and best practices for bat acoustic monitoring.
+To accelerate the development and application of high-quality, open-source AI tools for bat acoustic research and monitoring.
+We achieve this through open and inclusive collaboration, empowering teams worldwide by co-developing shared data standards and best practices.